 - Graded Essays: Rough drafts or final copies.

-At least one significant writing sample should be included.
+Preferably, at least one significant writing sample should be included.
 It can be from any subject area.

 - Vocabulary, Grammar, and Spelling worksheets.